LenaStruts/delicios-recipes/README.md

 * View other users' recipes, add those you like to your recipe book to simpify the later search
 * Add recipes' ingredients into the shopping list, so that you can have it ready for the whole menu
 * Being able to use the timer for each cooking step and run them simultaneously if needed
+* The shopping list consists of sorted ingredients and the amounts are summed up for all recipes

 To-do list:
 * improve design